giraffe-fsharp/Giraffe.Razor/README.md

         svc.AddRazorEngine viewsFolderPath |> ignore
 ```

+If your all of your Razor views are kept in a Razor Class Library, you do not need to specify a views folder path.
+In this case, there is an overload of AddRazorEngine which takes no parameters.

 ### razorView

 The `razorView` http handler utilises the official ASP.NET Core MVC Razor view engine to compile a view into a HTML page and sets the body of the `HttpResponse` object.
 It requires the content type, the view name, an optional view model, an optional view data dictionary, and an optional model state dictionary as input parameters.